-But don’t get us wrong – while the livability isn’t perfect in the Flash Air 1, it provides enough room to provide a basic overnight shelter without any fancy extras.
-(Unless you count the absolutely amazing view through the wide vestibule opening as an extra.)
+But don’t get me wrong – while the livability isn’t perfect in the Flash Air 1, it provides enough room for a basic overnight shelter without any fancy extras.
+Given the ridiculously low weight and packed size of this tent, I’m willing to compromise.

-In terms of organization and storage, R.E.I. included a small pocket near the vestibule, which really is only large enough to hold all of the stuff sacks (for tent, sleeping bag, mat, e.t.c.) and a small fabric loop on the top for hanging a lantern.
-A hook would have probably been a better choice because not many ultralight hikers are interested in carrying an extra lantern and instead just use their headlamp, which could be hung on a hook but not on a fabric loop.
+In terms of organization and storage, R.E.I. included a small pocket near the entrance, which really is only large enough to hold all of the stuff sacks (for tent, sleeping bag, mat, e.t.c.),.
+There’s also a small fabric loop on the top for hanging a lantern.
+A hook would have probably been a better choice because not many ultralight hikers are interested in carrying an extra lantern and instead just use their headlamps, which could be hung on a hook but not on a fabric loop.

-The vestibule is large enough to hold most of our gear but we usually keep everything inside, on the far end of the tent.
-That’s because the gap underneath the vestibule is pretty large, and in large winds, it will blow in some rain, which means that our gear could get wet.
+The vestibule is large enough to hold most of my gear but I usually keep everything inside, on the far end of the tent.
+That’s because the gap underneath the vestibule is pretty large, and in large winds, it will blow in some rain, which means that my gear could get wet.
 If you put your sleeping mat right next to the entrance, you can stuff the rest of your gear along the far edge of the tent.

 In terms of rain resistance, the REI Flash Air 1 does a really good job.
-It’s fully waterproof and will start leaking only once you spend several hours in the pouring rain (like all ultralight tents.)
-The team behind backpackinglight.com measured the water-resistance to be 1800-3000mm H20, which means that it’s enough to withstand light and even heavy rain but starts leaking under extended periods of heavy rain.
+It’s fully waterproof and will start leaking only once you spend several hours in pouring rain (like most ultralight tents).
+The team behind backpackinglight.com measured the water resistance to be 1800-3000mm H20, which means that it’s enough to withstand light and even heavy rain but starts leaking under extended periods of heavy rain.

-The harshest conditions that we’ve used the Flash Air 1 in, was a heavy rainstorm, which included about 30 minutes of heavy rain and several hours of light rain.
-Aside from some condensation from our own breath, the tent was completely dry.
+The harshest conditions that I’ve used the Flash Air 1 in, was a heavy rainstorm, which included about 30 minutes of heavy rain and several hours of light rain.
+There was a lot of condensation buildup, but the tent wasn’t leaking.

-While trekking the Sierra Nevada mountain range in Southern Spain last autumn, we got caught in a very windy night, with wind speeds of up to 50 m/s.
-We prepared for that by setting up the Flash Air 1 with large rocks instead of stakes, and in the end, it held up really well.
-The guylines came a bit loose but that was only because we hadn’t fully locked in the adjustment hardware on each guyline.
-It was a pretty rough night with only a little bit of sleep, and the walls of the tent kept brushing against us all night, but overall, the Flash Air 1 stood up really well.
+While trekking the Sierra Nevada mountain range in Southern Spain, I got caught in a very windy night with wind speeds of up to 80 km/h.
+I prepared for that by setting up the Flash Air 1 with large rocks instead of stakes, and in the end, it held up really well.
+The guylines came a bit loose but that was only because I hadn’t fully locked in the adjustment hardware on each guyline.
+It was a pretty rough night with only a little bit of sleep, and the walls of the tent kept brushing against me all night, but overall, the Flash Air 1 stood up really well.

-The largest downside of the Rei Flash Air 1 is definitely its lack of ventilation, which results in a lot of condensation buildup.
-For ventilation, there’s only one ventilation shaft at the top, two small mesh panels on corners, and only the vestibule wall is covered with fabric mesh.
+The largest downside of the REI Flash Air 1 is definitely its lack of ventilation, which results in a lot of condensation buildup.
+For ventilation, there’s only one ventilation shaft at the top, two small mesh panels on corners, and the main vestibule entrance, which is covered with a fabric mesh and there’s a fairly large gap at the bottom.
 This doesn’t provide enough airflow, and in very wet areas, you’ll get a lot of condensation buildup.
 It isn’t an issue in dry climates with low humidity and up in higher altitudes.
 But if you’ll be using this tent in very humid climates where it rains quite often, you might want to purchase a double-wall tent.

 Read Next: Bessport 2P Basic 3-Season Tent Review

-If you’re a truly ultralight hiker on a budget, then the REI Flash Air 1 is a very solid option if you don’t mind a little condensation here and there, and if you’re fine with sleeping in a somewhat cramped overnight shelter.
-We’d buy it again, but it’s not for everyone.
+If you’re an ultralight hiker on a budget, then the REI Flash Air 1 is a very solid option if you don’t mind a little condensation here and there, and if you’re fine with sleeping in a somewhat cramped overnight shelter.
+I’d buy it again, but it’s not for everyone.